IEP Discipline Procedures in Maryland

 Students with disabilities may be removed for up to 10 consecutive school days for code of conduct violations without triggering IDEA protections (34 CFR 300.530(b)).

-A Manifestation Determination Review (MDR) must be conducted within 10 school days of any decision to change placement for disciplinary reasons (34 CFR 300.530(e)).
+A Manifestation Determination Review (MDR) must be conducted within 10 school days of any decision to change placement for disciplinary reasons, by a team including the parent, LEA representative, and relevant IEP team members (34 CFR 300.530(e)).

-If behavior is a manifestation of the disability, the student must be returned to the prior placement and an FBA/BIP must be conducted or revised (34 CFR 300.530(f)).
+If behavior is a manifestation of the disability, the student must be returned to the prior placement (unless parent and LEA agree otherwise) and an FBA/BIP must be conducted or revised (34 CFR 300.530(f)).

 During any removal beyond 10 school days, educational services must continue so the student can progress in the general curriculum and toward IEP goals (34 CFR 300.530(d)).

-Interim alternative educational settings for up to 45 school days are permitted for weapons, drugs, or serious bodily injury (34 CFR 300.530(g)).
+Interim Alternative Educational Settings for up to 45 school days are permitted for weapons, controlled substances, or serious bodily injury (34 CFR 300.530(g)).

-Before suspension of 10 or more consecutive days, the student must be given the opportunity to be heard and parents must receive written notice (Md.
+Before suspension exceeding 10 school days, the student must be given the opportunity to be heard and parents must receive written notice (Md.
 Code Ann., Ed. § 7-305).

 Key Timelines